 It is a great way to become involved with the League, network, and learn about different ways of doing things.
 Task force members share and become aware of federal-level issues and associations.
 In additions, members are sometimes consulted or called upon during the legislative session for their particular expertise on an issue and service to the task force.

 Who are the chairs of the task forces?

 Jenni Faulkner, Community Development Director, City of Burnsville

 Mike Funk, Assistant City Administrator, City of Maplewood

 How do I join a task force?

-Contact Laura Ziegler or Heather Corcoran using the information at right or send an email to email@example.com.
+Contact Laura Ziegler and Heather Corcoran at email@example.com.